 This page contains information about accessing the data, preparing your submission, and the rules for participating.
 Please read this page carefully.
-All teams are responsible for knowing and adhering to the guidelines layed out below in order for their submission to be considered.
+All teams are responsible for knowing and adhering to the guidelines laid out below in order for their submission to be considered.
 The challenge organizers reserve the right to disqualify any teams who violate these rules.

 The training data for this challenge subject to additions and edits between February 1 and July 1, 2021.
 We are using a GitHub repository to manage version control.
 The segmentations are stored on GitHub directly, but the imaging must be fetched from separate servers by following the instructions on the repository's README.md.